NiGhTTraX/mugshot/README.md

 yarn add -D mugshot
 ```

 Depending on how you want to take screenshots, you'll need a [`Screenshotter`](./docs/interfaces/screenshotter.html) implementation.
-Mugshot bundles a [`BrowserScreenshotter`](./docs/classes/browserscreenshotter.html) that you can use with Webdriver compatible browsers.
-Each browser might need an adapter that translates its API to the interface that Mugshot expects.
+Mugshot bundles a [`WebdriverScreenshotter`](./docs/classes/webdriverscreenshotter.html) that you can use with Webdriver compatible clients e.g. [Selenium](https://selenium.dev/) or [Appium](http://appium.io/).
+Each client might need an adapter that translates its API to the interface that Mugshot expects.
 The following adapters are available:

 Package | Version
 --------|--------